dagraham/nts-dgraham/README.md

 Before you start *nts* for the first time, think about where you would like to keep your personal data files and any log files that _nts_ will create.
 This will be your nts _home directory_.
 The _nts_ configuration file, "cfg.yaml" will be placed in this directory as well as the data and log files in the subdirectories _data_ and _logs_, respectively.

-The default is to use whatever directory you're in when you start _nts_ as the _home directory_ either 1) if it is empty (unused so far) or 2) if it contains  subdirectories called "data" and "logs" (not empty and already in use for _nts_).
+The default is to use whatever directory you're in when you start _nts_ as the _home directory_ either 1) if it is empty (unused so far) or 2) if it contains  subdirectories called "data" and "logs" or 3) if it contains a file called "cfg.yaml" and a subdirectory called "logs".
 To use this option just change to this directory before starting _nts_.

 Alternatively, if the current working directory doesn't satisfy the requirments but there is an environmental variable, `NTSHOME`, that contains the path to an existing directory, then *nts* will use this as its _home directory_.
 To use this option, first create the directory and then set the enivonmental variable by, e.g., appending the following to your "~/.bash_profile":